calebleungg/bank-tech-test/README.md

 Ruby has a nice way of doing this with `modules` and `concerns`.
 The ability to unit test these modules is a positive.

 The module itself is compact and only deals with what it needs to- updating a balance.
-Modules provide a maintainable way to manage shared code across the codebase.

-It also did not make sense to me, to globaly expose the `balance` instance variable with an `attr_accessor`.
+I chose to not globaly expose the `balance` instance variable with an `attr_accessor`.
 Having explicit update methods indicates a need for developers to decide where and when to interact with balances.
 <br>
 <br>